|Gamma oryzanol powder

-Gamma oryzanol is a mixture of ferulic acid esters of sterols and triterpene alcohols.
+Gamma oryzanol is a rice bran oil-derived combination of ferulic acid esters of sterols and triterpene alcohols.

-Gamma oryzanol has been used to treat GI problems.
-The mechanisms by which gamma oryzanol exerts its effects.
+Gamma oryzanol has been used to treat gastrointestinal issues.
+The normalization of nervous system control of digestive secretion appears to be the mechanism by which gamma oryzanol exerts its effects.

 The Food and Drug Administration had not assessed the information and it was merely for reference purposes.